• Mar del Plata International Film Festival

 Joaquín and Julián Azulay are Argentine brothers, surfers and documentary filmmakers best known as Los Gauchos del Mar, a creative force behind a series of adventurous films that combine surfing, exploration and environmental advocacy.
 They were raised in a family with a deep surfing tradition: their father was one of the pioneers of the sport in Argentina in the 1960s, and both parents continue to surf to this day — a legacy that shaped their connection to the ocean from an early age.

 Their journey as Gauchos del Mar began in July 2010, when they left California with a van, surfboards, and the dream of surfing and camping their way down the Pacific coast back to Argentina.
-That first trip lasted 403 days, crossing 13 countries and more than 30,000 kilometers, and was documented in their debut film Gauchos del Mar.
+That first trip lasted 403 days, crossing 13 countries and more than 30,000 kilometers, and was documented in their debut film Sea Nomads: Surfing the American Pacific.

-Their filmmaking is characterized by a blend of adventure, intimacy and a strong conservation message.
+Their filmmaking stands out for combining adventure, intimacy and a strong conservation message.
 Through their work, Joaquín and Julián Azulay have garnered international recognition, awards at film festivals around the world, and a growing audience inspired by their pioneering spirit and commitment to ocean conservation.

 Press